madeleinegermaine/madeleinegermaine/_posts/2014-08-16-safesexwork.md

 In 2014, the Department of Justice conducted an online survey intended to shore up support for the recriminalization of sex work in Canada.

-In response, I created [SafeSexWork.ca](http://safesexwork.ca) with artist/activist [Adam Brown](http://madanworb.com) as a tool to encourage local organizations and individuals to learn about the dangers to sex workers under the criminalization model, and to complete the survey advocating for complete decriminalization.
+In response, I created [SafeSexWork.ca](http://safesexwork.ca) with artist/activist [Adam Brown](http://madanworb.com) as a tool to encourage local organizations to learn about the dangers to sex workers under the criminalization model and to complete the survey advocating for decriminalization.